-Click on each tab below for a description and representative papers on each topic.
-See the "Publication" page for a complete list of papers.
+Click each tab below for a description of the topic and representative papers.
+See the "Publications" page for a complete list of papers.

 Health Informatics

-Electronic Health Records (EHR) provide critical tools in modern healthcare, providing comprehensive digital records of patient histories, treatments, and outcomes.
-Our team leverages EHR data to do innovative research.
+Electronic Health Records (EHR) play a critical role in modern healthcare, providing comprehensive digital records of patient histories, treatments, and outcomes.
+Our team leverages EHR data for innovative research.
 We are currently focusing on several key areas, including: (1) phenotyping, where we identify and classify patient subgroups based on shared characteristics to better understand disease patterns; (2) timeline registration, which involves aligning and integrating medical events across different timelines to create a cohesive patient history; and (3) the development of synthetic EHR data.
-We collaborate with medical researchers on several syndromes, such as sepsis and acute kidney diseases, aiming to enhance our ability to simulate, analyze, and predict outcomes in these critical health areas.
+We collaborate with medical researchers on several syndromes, such as sepsis and acute kidney disease, aiming to enhance our ability to simulate, analyze, and predict outcomes in these critical health areas.

 Representative papers: